kristerhedfors/sumarai/README.md

 If you want to specify a custom path for the llamafile executable:

 ```
-python summarai.py --executable /path/to/llamafile [other options]
+python sumarai.py --executable /path/to/llamafile [other options]
 ```
 or
 ```
-go run summarai.go --executable /path/to/llamafile [other options]
+go run sumarai.go --executable /path/to/llamafile [other options]
 ```

 ## Llamafile Executable Search Order

-The `summarai` project uses a smart search algorithm to locate the llamafile executable.
+The `sumarai` project uses a smart search algorithm to locate the llamafile executable.
 The search order is as follows:

 1. User-specified path (if provided via the --executable argument)
 2. System PATH